Psychology

 Master of Science

 Bucknell psychology majors gain more than outstanding classroom instruction.
-Students will have opportunities to conduct faculty-guided research in our animal lab, study abnormal psychology at Danville State Psychiatric Hospital or work with children at our on-site child care center.
-There are opportunities to collaborate with students from across disciplines in our Pediatric Behavioral Health Laboratory or learn from inmates at a local correctional institution.
-Our students have secured jobs with organizations ranging from the Child Mind Institute to Amazon and the Peace Corps.
-Many of our graduates work as psychologists, but the critical thinking, scientific reasoning and writing skills you'll gain will prepare you for many diverse career paths.
+Students will have opportunities to conduct research with our faculty members that spans a large range of specialties in psychology, including working with several species of nonhuman animals.
+Some students conduct research with children at our on-site child care center and others enhance their psychology training by volunteering in community organizations.
+Our graduates have secured jobs with organizations ranging from the Child Mind Institute to Amazon and the Peace Corps.
+Many of our graduates work as psychologists in research, education, and clinical practice, but the critical thinking, scientific reasoning, and writing skills students will gain will prepare them for many diverse career paths.

 Degree Programs